 Ex officio: Brian E. Frosh, Attorney General; Antonio P. Salazar, Esq., Commissioner of Financial Regulation.

 Legislative Services Building (from College Ave.), 90 State Circle, Annapolis, Maryland, January 2018.
 Photo by Diane F. Evartt

 Report to Governor & General Assembly due Dec.
 31, 2018 (Chapters 18 & 781, Acts of 2017).

-Further, the Commission studied and reported on State action to regulate cryptocurrencies, initial coin offerings, and cryptocurrency exchanges; changing State law to ensure that protection intended under the Model State Consumer and Employee Justice Enforcement Act and the U.S. Department of Labor conflicts of interest rule that addresses fiduciary duty standards of care; and clarifying State law to protect Maryland buyers of manufactured homes (Chapters 731 & 732, Acts of 2018).
+Further, the Commission studied and reported on State action to regulate cryptocurrencies, initial coin offerings, cryptocurrency exchanges, blockchain technology; and data breaches.
+It also considered changing State law to ensure that protection intended under the Model State Consumer and Employee Justice Enforcement Act and the U.S. Department of Labor conflicts of interest rule that addresses fiduciary duty standards of care; and clarifying State law to set standards for student loan servicers, and to protect Maryland buyers of manufactured homes (Chapters 731 & 732, Acts of 2018).

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov